 What Is Involved in Bookkeeping for Football Players?

 Bookkeeping for football players is important because, although football players earn high salaries, their careers are usually short-lived.
-CPAs for football players may work with their clients, helping them to plan for a future date when money may not be rolling in so steadily.
+CPAs for football players may work with their clients, helping them to plan for a future date when money may not be rolling in so steadily and help deal with football player tax duties.

 Accounting for football players includes choosing a proper domicile.
 For example, does a team’s home state offer tax incentives for top income earners?
 If not, a football player’s CPA may recommend their client reside in a state that does not have state taxes, such as Tennessee, Texas, or Florida.
 Professional football players may be able to reduce the amount of tax they pay on signing bonuses since the signing bonus is allocated to their state of domicile.
 If they are in a state without income tax, this could result in massive tax savings.